Honor your systems

 The next time it gets a bit easier.
 And easier.
 Habits stick.

-Your natural autopilot kicks, keeping your life in balance and giving you space to focus on exciting creative activities and discovering life.
+You have space to focus on exciting creative activities and discovering life.

 Comments